 Now Leonard had lost to Duran, and fans were wondering if another young American talent was about to lose to another fearsome, hard-punching Latino champion.
 The fight was held in Joe Louis Arena in Detroit in front of a fervent crowd, everyone there to see one of their own make it.
 No one left disappointed.

 At the opening bell, two gunslingers, men accustomed to dominating opponents with sheer firepower, faced off.
 They sized each other up for some seconds, Hearns snapping out his sharp left jab, before closing the distance and simultaneously exchanging left hands.
 Both landed but it was Tommy’s hook which sent Cuevas stumbling across the ring.
-Hearns didn’t need an invitation; the Motor City Cobra immediately moved in and struck with his powerful right hand.
+Hearns didn’t need an invitation; the Motor City Cobra immediately moved in and struck with his awesome right hand.
 And then struck again.
 And again.
-Before the first round was over the steel-chinned Cuevas had been staggered four more times by Hearns’ thunderous right.
+Before the first round was over the previously steel-chinned Cuevas had been staggered four more times by Hearns’ thunderous right.

 Painting by Damien Burton.